Chellah Necropolis, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Chellah Necropolis

 Explore the Roman Ruins of Sala Colonia

-Booking Tip: Entry costs around 70 MAD ($7).
-Visit early morning or late afternoon for the best lighting and fewer crowds.
+Booking Tip: Entry costs around 20 MAD (about $2).
+Visit early morning or late afternoon for the best lighting for photography.
 No advance booking required, but consider hiring a local guide at the entrance for 100-150 MAD to fully understand the historical significance.

-Marvel at the beautifully decorated Islamic mausoleums and prayer halls built by the Marinid sultans in the 14th century.
-The intricate tile work, carved stucco, and Arabic calligraphy showcase the pinnacle of medieval Moroccan craftsmanship.
-The tomb of Sultan Abu al-Hasan and his family are particularly noteworthy for their architectural details.
+Discover the beautifully decorated mausoleums and prayer halls built by the Marinid sultans in the 14th century.
+The Islamic architecture features stunning zellige tilework, carved stucco, and Arabic calligraphy, representing some of the finest examples of medieval Moroccan craftsmanship.

 Getting There